 3.20.4 Of the ten outcomes two are indirect (biodiversity and deprivation).
-Biodiversity may be protected as being a consideration in the decision to accept development involving the best and most versatile
+Biodiversity may be protected as being a consideration in the decision to accept development involving the best and most versatile agricultural land.

-- agricultural land.
 Deprivation may be reduced due to the potential for employment accessible from North Solihull to contribute to reducing deprivation in the regeneration area not being constrained by the Green Belt.
-The other outcomes are all direct with five having the potential to be of district or regional scale. - 3.20.5 The policy has the potential to deliver two moderate beneficial outcomes (prosperity and access to jobs) and one minor beneficial outcome (resource efficiency) result. - 3.20.6 While neutral outcomes are forecast for the climate change and energy theme, four potential outcomes are anticipated for the Natural Resource Protection & Environmental Enhancement theme (two minor positive outcomes biodiversity and landscape and two moderate outcomes historic environment and built environment). - 3.20.7 In terms of the sustainable communities theme, two minor positive (deprivation and housing) and one major beneficial outcome (commercial assets) are anticipated.
+The other outcomes are all direct with five having the potential to be of district or regional scale.

+- 3.20.5 The policy has the potential to deliver one major beneficial outcome (Commercial Assets), four moderate beneficial outcomes (prosperity and access to jobs, historic environment and built environment) and one minor beneficial outcome (resource efficiency) result. - 3.20.6 While neutral outcomes are forecast for the climate change and energy theme, four potential outcomes are anticipated for the Natural Resource Protection & Environmental Enhancement theme (two minor positive outcomes biodiversity and landscape and two moderate outcomes historic environment and built environment). - 3.20.7 In terms of the sustainable communities theme, two minor positive (deprivation and housing) and one major beneficial outcome (commercial assets) are anticipated.
 The effects upon deprivation are considered to be a potential beneficial outcome as green belt release for existing businesses applies across the Borough rather than focused releases in support of sites readily accessible from North Solihull.